WokLibCodeClub/SpaceRace/step01-create_rocket/readme.md

 ```
 </details>

 Now let's make it possible for the player to move the rocket.
-To do this we need to define functions to move the rocket.
-Here is how to define the function for moving the rocket forward:
+To do this we need to define *functions* to move the rocket.
+Here is how to define the function for moving the rocket up:

 ```python
 def move_rocket_up():